Dr Paul Evans

 About Me

-Paul is an ARC Future Fellow at the Australian Centre for Ecogenomics (ACE) within the School of Chemistry and Molecular Biology.
-At ACE he uses molecular, metagenomic and cultivation techniques to study methane metabolising microorganisms from natural and engineered anaerobic environments.
+Paul is an ARC Future Fellow at the Australian Centre for Ecogenomics (ACE) within the School of Chemistry and Molecular Biosciences.
+At ACE, he employs molecular, metagenomic, and cultivation techniques to study microorganisms from natural and engineered environments, demonstrating how they cycle carbon and other elements within these systems.

 Teaching Interests